kfields/bbex/README.md

 I've been wanting to write something like this for a long time.
 I have almost 1400 bookmarks that I must have created for some reason.
 Lol

 The problem is finding them again.
 Folders are almost useless.
-Tagging is better but tedious.
+Tagging is better but tedious

 ## Solution

+Automatically tag bookmarks or any URL for that matter

+## Challenges

+Need to find a way to tag URLs automatically

+## Implementation

-Use Dexie for storing data about bookmarks like tags.
-Fuse for fuzzy search.
+Use Dexie for storing data about bookmarks/URLs.
+Fuse for fuzzy search

-See if there's some way to extract tags automatically.

 ## Install the dependencies
 ```bash